 Some health issues that may cause constant meowing are kidney disease, overactive thyroid, problems urinating, and several other possibilities.
 If you think there’s something wrong, you’re probably right.
 Please call the vet.

-If you feel you need more help with your cat’s behavior, I can recommend a very good resource for cat training called, Complete Cat Training Guide from KingdomofPets.com.
-This is a downloadable Ebook containing step-by-step instructions on how to solve 25 real-life cat behavior problems.
-This program is $37 and comes with a full money-back guarantee.
+If you feel you need more help with your cat’s behavior in addition to excessive meowing, I can recommend a very good eBook for cat training called, Complete Cat Training Guide from KingdomofPets.com.
+It contains instructions on how to solve 25 real-life cat behavior problems.

 For More About Cat Care, CLICK HERE